 You may withdraw voluntarily from this course through 11/5, through IVCC Self-Service, in-person through the Admissions and Records Office, or by requesting a withdrawal from your instructor.
 For more information, visit www.ivcc.edu/admissions/withdraw.php.
-"Active pursuit" is defined in this course as attending class at least once by 8/29 (10th day of the semester) and submitting final drafts of all formal graded writing assignments due by 10/8 (mid-term).
-If you have not attended class at least once by 8/29, you will be dropped from the course (with a refund).
+"Active pursuit" is defined in this course as logging into Brightspace and submitting at least one assignment by 8/29 (10th day of the semester) and submitting final drafts of all formal graded writing assignments due by 10/8 (mid-term).
+If you have not logged into Brightspace and submitted at least one assignment by 8/29, you will be dropped from the course (with a refund).
 If you have not submitted final drafts of all formal graded writing assignments due by 10/8, you will be withdrawn from the course (no refund) even if you are logging into Brightspace regularly and completing rough drafts and other assignments.